JacquesIversen/pp5-react/Testing.md

   1. CreateComment: Create comment module is Rendered == Pass
   2. CreateComment: Create comment module creates comments when promted data == Pass
-  3. CreateComment: When comment created, user is verified with alert == Fail
+  3. CreateComment: When comment created, user is verified with alert == pass
   4. CreateComment: created with blank should not post anything to the API == pass
   5. CreateComment: (not logged in) create not visible. == pass
-  6. CreateComment: Provide user with feedback when posting a comment == fail
+  6. CreateComment: Provide user with feedback when posting a comment == pass
   7. CreateComment: When shared, page is rendered to display posted comment == pass
   8. Dropdown: Display only if owner of comment == pass
   9. Dropdown: Edit start edit process == pass